rubyconfindia/conference/2014/code-of-conduct.md

 Participant procedure for handling incidents
 ---
-If a participant is the victim of or witnesses any harrasment or inappropriate behaviour, they should:
+If a participant is the victim of or witnesses any harassment or inappropriate behaviour, they should:

 - indicate to the person performing such actions that it is inappropriate and unacceptable
 - refrain from engaging the purported offender beyond above warning